-\section{Study design and evaluation criteria}
+\section{Study Design and Evaluation Criteria}

-We evaluated the performance of the proposed population density estimators for right-censored distance sampling using both simulated spatial point patterns and fully mapped forest plots.
-The simulation study was designed to span a broad range of spatial structures commonly encountered in ecological populations, from complete spatial randomness to strong aggregation, while the empirical analyses assessed estimator behavior under realistic forest conditions.
+We evaluated the proposed estimators for right-censored point-centred quarter sampling using both simulated spatial point patterns and fully mapped forest plots.
+The simulation study was designed to span a broad range of spatial structures commonly encountered in ecological populations, from complete spatial randomness to strong aggregation, whereas the empirical analyses were intended to assess estimator behaviour under realistic forest conditions.

-\subsection{Simulation study}
+\subsection{Simulation Study}

-Two classes of spatial point processes were considered.
+We considered two broad classes of spatial point processes.

 \paragraph{Complete spatial randomness (CSR).}